Summary

 VINP is a fast-growing asset management business located in Brazil, one of the fastest-growing economies in the world and the largest among all Latin American countries.
 While its larger competitors like BLK and TROW are seeing investors cash out and are reporting declining AUM in 2022, VINP's AUM continues to grow.
 VINP's expected 2023 double-digit growth rates, a reasonable valuation, and the multiple short-term to mid-term catalysts that will start to boost AUM and management fees as soon as the fourth quarter of 2022, all point to VINP doing well in the next 12 months.

 FactSet analysts projected that VINP's EPS will grow at a giddy 34.97% in 2023.
 Analysts that report to Stock Rover expect a 2023 EPS growth rate of 30.4%.To build in a margin of safety, I bring that growth rate down to 20%.
-If VINQ can trade at its normal P/E of 16, it could potentially have a 45.53% upside by the end of 2023, and 51.75% when dividends are included.
+If VINP can trade at its normal P/E of 16, it could potentially have a 45.53% upside by the end of 2023, and 51.75% when dividends are included.

 And in the scenario where market sentiments have yet to turn and VINP trades down to a P/E of 12 (P/E is 14.11 now) while its earnings grow at 20%, I can still reasonably expect an 18.89% return by the end of 2023, and I can live with that!
 And while I wait for capital appreciation, I will continue to collect dividends, and the current yield is an attractive 7%.